Highly regarded Irish economist, a popular speaker and corporate advisor, co-hosting the influential economic podcast ‘The Other Hand’

 He was also Chairman of 3RockCapital for five years until January 2020 when they were bought out, and served as Director of Agri Aware for 10 years until three years ago.

-Economics – Rebuilding the Irish Economy
+Rebuilding the Irish Economy

 What sectors will be instrumental in rebuilding the Irish economy post-pandemic?
 And within those sectors, what do businesses need to do to be part of the rebuilding process?
 After 2011, the rebuilding happened much quicker than people expected.
 There were winners and losers, on a big scale.
 What does this mean for the current scenario?
 Staff retention and quality is paramount.
 How can you configure the profile of your staff to deal with the new realities?
 In this talk, Jim looks at what companies need to consider if they are to play their part in rebuilding Ireland’s post-Covid economy.

-Economics – The current and future ‘Mega Trends’ to watch out for
+The current and future ‘Mega Trends’ to watch out for

 Jim explains the dynamics and characteristics of the big trends that will shape business into the future.

-Inequality is a growing problem, increasingly influencing everything.
+A growing problem, increasingly influencing everything.
 It’s a threat to the world and political stability, and political elites need to address it.
 In the future, for example, Jim believes, Universal Basic Income will become an increasingly debated global topic.

-Climate change is a disruptive force that affects us all.
+A disruptive force that affects us all.
 Politically it’s divisive and, in Ireland, often a partisan issue.
 In this talk, Jim explores the universal effects it will have on business if we fail to tackle it, and looks at some of the actions that industries can take to adapt to the new realities.

 SMEs comprise over 98% of business in Ireland, yet are often neglected in favour of FDI.
 Ireland has a problem with concentration density, with a few big companies dominating everything.
 What would happen if they go?
 In this talk, Jim highlights SMEs’ contribution to the economy and explores how SMEs are affected by existing policy and how we can use policy differently to help them.
 What are the opportunities that HE sees in the speaking market?